Short but Comprehensive Guide on Welding Booth Design

 Fume Extraction Systems

-Don't forget weld fume extraction!
-There should be a fume extractor in each individual welding booth.
-If possible, consider a flexible hood to remove fumes.
+Don't forget welding fume extraction!
+There should be a fume extraction arm in each individual weld booth.
+If possible, consider a flexible hood to remove welding fumes.

 Features